lextrack/MiniScreenRecorder/README.md

 If you download the packaged .exe file from the [Releases](https://github.com/Lextrack/MiniScreenRecorder/releases) section, you **do not** need to install Python, FFmpeg, or any additional libraries.
 Everything is included in the executable.

+But if you want to test on the Windows script (miniscreenrecorder.py) first install the latest version of Python and then run these packages in the CMD:

+    pip install pillow mss numpy opencv-python screeninfo

 ### Linux Users

 You need to have Python 3.x and FFmpeg installed on your system, beside the additional libraries.